kloppen/bib-git/README.md

 - Add tooltips from here: http://docs.citationstyles.org/en/stable/specification.html#standard-variables
 - Reorder fields in referenceFields.js to a more logical order
 - Allow user to link a file (already on disk) to an item
+- Add separate functionality to import a BibLaTex file into the library.
+Save that library as CSL.
+- Fix CSS for header when width changes (currently all messed up)
+- Create reference from DOI (functionality available from citation.js)
+- Delete reference
+- Minor bug - saving if there is no change fails (ie. make a change, revert it, then save)
+- Checking of ID field during edit

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).